eth-library/dataset-dj/README.md

 https://data-dj-2021.oa.r.appspot.com/archive/id

-This endpoint allows to inspect the contents of an archive `id`.
-The response is a JSON file that specifies the identifier and contents of the corresponding archive.
+This endpoint allows to inspect the contents of an archive `id` either in the browser or via `curl`.
+The response is a JSON object that specifies the identifier and contents of the corresponding archive.

 Example:
 ```bash